jacebenson/cedar/docs/docs/tutorial/chapter0/what-is-cedarjs.md

 ## Deployment

-Redwood's job doesn't end until your application is deployed to the world!
+Cedar's job doesn't end until your application is deployed to the world!
 That's why we include deploy commands and config to get your app running on the most popular hosts (whether they are serverless or traditional server infrastructure) including:

 - [Coherence (GWC/AWS)](https://www.withcoherence.com/)
 - [Flightcontrol.dev (AWS)](https://www.flightcontrol.dev?ref=redwood)